Gitorious-backup/gitorious-wiki/WebHooks.markdown

 ## An example of the payload

 Whenever a user pushes one or several commits to Gitorious, one JSON request will be made.
 This is a HTTP POST request with a single parameter: `payload` containing the JSON data about the push.
-This is an example of such a payload for a fictional repository:
+This is an example of such a payload for a fictional repository (Login, edit this page, and copy the payload from the text box to get valid JSON):

 <code>
 {